cyberthread/event_page/README.md

 - [ ] Sketch design ideas across multiple screen sizes.
 Explore multiple options at each screen size.
 - [ ] Ask for and record (take notes on) feedback from at least two peers
 - [ ] Code was written in chunks and committed to GitHub when individual components were complete.
 Example: a commit for the HTML, a commit for typography, a commit for mobile layout, a commit for medium screen layouts, a commit for large screens, etc.
+- [ ] Images and content are properly documented in a [copyright documentation spreadsheet](https://docs.google.com/spreadsheets/d/1hWHAFldySHAPDUjdQ2PwHVHf7rTKbuX5fZdCbB4xI5A/copy)

 ### Design
 Typography is important, but you'll notice an emphasis on composition.
 Take risks.